Grubauer shuts out Kings, Capitals chase Budaj in 5-0 win

-The Capitals snapped the Kings' winning streak at five and Budaj's shutout streak at 147:21.
-Washington has won three consecutive games and leads the Metropolitan Division and Eastern Conference by seven points.

-Lars Eller, Marcus Johansson, Brett Connolly, T.J.
-Oshie and Justin Williams scored for the Capitals, who are also five points up on the Minnesota Wild in the Presidents' Trophy race.
-Despite being outshot 38-20, they were opportunistic on offense and leaned on Grubauer to stymie the Kings on the way to his third shutout of the season.
+They left Lars Eller, Marcus Johansson and Justin Williams wide open on their goals, and Connolly was in all alone on a semi-breakaway to score his.
+T.J.
+Oshie's goal popped the cap off Budaj's water bottle, sending water flying and adding insult to injury.

 Budaj, who leads the NHL with seven shutouts, was pulled after allowing four goals on 15 shots in two periods.
-He stopped all 39 he faced in his previous two starts.
+He had stopped all 39 shots in his past two starts, but this loss was more on the Kings' defensive miscues than their goaltender.

-The Kings went back to Budaj for back-to-back afternoon starts after he won in overtime Saturday in Philadelphia.
-The Capitals cracked him early on Eller's goal 3:16 in that was more a result of a defensive breakdown by Los Angeles leading scorer Jeff Carter and defensemen Derek Forbort and Alec Martinez.

-Johansson was similarly wide open for his goal at 18:12 of the first period, and Connolly was all alone for a semi-breakaway on his 10th of the season 3:43 into the second.
-Connolly has already scored more goals through 39 games this season than he did in 71 games last year with the Boston Bruins and is two shy of his career high.

-Adding insult to injury, Oshie's shot for his top-shelf goal 16:24 into the second period hit Budaj's water bottle, knocking the cap off and making water fly into the air.
-It was that kind of day for Budaj, who hadn't allowed more than three goals since Jan.
-9 and gave way to Jeff Zatkoff to start the third.

-Budaj is the sixth goalie the Capitals have knocked out of a game this season.
-Making just his second appearance in 12 games, Zatkoff stopped four of the five shots he faced, allowing Williams' 18th goal of the season when the Kings left their former winger wide open in front.
+''When you don't manage the puck well and give them opportunities to score, they're going to score,'' defenseman Jake Muzzin said. ''You give them a little space and they capitalize on that.
+That's the danger, and we gave them too much space.''

+Coach Darryl Sutter said no one wants to get into an All-Star Game against the Capitals because the Kings are ''not in that class.''
+When the Capitals are getting this kind of goaltending and depth of scoring, few teams in the league are.

+Good thing for the Capitals that with Vezina Trophy winner Braden Holtby and Grubauer, they have a goalie they can turn to each game who can steal points if needed.

+''Both goalies are tremendous,'' captain Alex Ovechkin said. ''I think we have best duo in the league.
+When Holts have a break, Grubi stepping up and show he can be tremendous as well.''

-NOTES: Oshie's goal was the pending unrestricted free agent's 20th of the season. ...
+NOTES: Jeff Zatkoff stopped four of five shots in relief of Budaj, allowing Williams' 18th goal of the season. ...
+Connolly has 10 goals in 39 games after scoring nine in 71 games for the Boston Bruins last season. ...
+Oshie's goal was the pending unrestricted free agent's 20th of the season. ...
 The Kings put C Jordan Nolan on injured reserve with a lower-body injury suffered Wednesday. ...
-Alex Ovechkin was honored before the game for recording his 1,000th point last month.
+Ovechkin was honored before the game for recording his 1,000th point last month.
 NHL senior vice president Jim Gregory presented him with a Tiffany crystal, while Capitals owner Ted Leonsis gave Ovechkin a gold stick.
 During the ceremony, Leonsis held up a cutout of Ovechkin's head that was given to all fans.

 UP NEXT